nfsarch33/go-chatgpt-prompt-splitter/README.md

 - Copy each part of the split text to the clipboard with a click of a button.

 - ## Requirements
-- Go 1.18 or later
+- Go 1.20 or later
-- Docker and Docker Compose
+- Docker and Docker Compose (only if you want to run the application with Docker)
-- Redis in your local environment or a Redis server URL if not running docker

 ## Installation